readmeio/rdme/documentation/legacy/rdme.md

 > The following guidance on Markdown file setup is nearly identical for Guides (i.e. the `docs` command), Changelog (i.e. the `changelogs` command), and Custom Pages (i.e. the `custompages` command).
 There are a couple of small differences:
 >
 > - Guides are tied to project versions and therefore require a `--version` parameter.
 Changelog and Custom Pages are the same across project versions and therefore do not have a `--version` parameter.
-> - There are slight variations in the YAML front matter attributes for each respective section of your documentation.
+> - There are slight variations in the YAML frontmatter attributes for each respective section of your documentation.
 For example, Changelog has a `type` attribute which you can set to `added`.
 See [Specifying Other Attributes](#specifying-other-attributes) for more information.
 > - In addition to Markdown, Custom Pages also supports HTML files.
 If you pass an HTML file into the `custompages` commands, the page will have the `htmlmode` flag set to `true` and it will conversely be set to `false` for Markdown files.
-You can override this in the YAML front matter.
+You can override this in the YAML frontmatter.

-In order to sync Markdown files to your Guides, your Changelog, or your Custom Pages, you'll need to add certain attributes to the top of each page via a [YAML front matter block](https://jekyllrb.com/docs/front-matter/).
+In order to sync Markdown files to your Guides, your Changelog, or your Custom Pages, you'll need to add certain attributes to the top of each page via a [YAML frontmatter block](https://jekyllrb.com/docs/front-matter/).
 See below for an example (using the page you're currently reading!):

 ```markdown
 ---